Qualifications.

 Handbook and resources supplied

-Three written essays, including a reflective case study
+Three written submissions, including a reflective case study

 A three hour peer support observation